natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tempest%20Mk%20V%20(Vickers%20P).md

 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

+The Tempest has rather mediocre damage retention.
+It can take some damage on the wings, even as far as losing a tip without falling, but this will heavily reduce its speed and control.
+The tail is often cut off in a head-on with other attackers, but otherwise can survive a fighter pass or two.
+Any random damage can damage water and oil cooling, putting the engine in danger of overheating when abusing WEP.

+The weakest part of the Tempest is the engine - even a single 12.7 mm bullet can easily put it out of comission on a lucky hit, making the plane as good as dead.
+Fortunately, planes with wing-mounted guns rarely hit it, even in a head-on, but some SPAA or back gunners might just focus on it or accidentally hit it instead of a pilot.

+If shot from the back caused fire, the plane can still survive by pulling up and doing the stall with landing flaps.
+With minimal fuel load, sometimes all fuel leaves the plane before it explodes.
+This by no means ensures survival, as generally this particular Tempest is used next to the ground, but it still can get some RP from landing or waste more of enemy time by simply refusing to succumb to a fire.

 * 44.45 mm Bulletproof glass - Armoured windscreen
 * 16.9 mm Steel - Armour plate in pilot's seat